jeremyong/Selene/README.md

 make
 ```

-This will create an `libluab.so` library that your application can
+This will create an `libluna.so` library that your application can
 link against.
 Remember to add the `include` directory as well.
 In
 addition, this will build all any tests in the `test` directory.